masamitsu-murase/seven_zip_ruby/README.md

 ## TODO

 * Support file attributes on Linux and Mac OSX.
-* Support updating archive.
+* Support update of an archive.
-* Support extracting rar archive.
+* Support extract of a rar archive.

 ## License